SandeepKR23/Saleschat_Chatbot_Application/README.md

 ## OpenAI Pricing calculation.

 Please find the detailed pricing breakdown for the Phase 1 project below.
 This includes all relevant cost estimations associated with the OpenAI model usage.
+So the estimated price for the 900 conversations is $ 0.4
 ![image](https://github.com/user-attachments/assets/c456f562-cc95-4d26-9a4c-f058f27414ee)